Massless Representations in Conformal Space and Their de Sitter Restrictions: Brief on de Sitter (dS) Relativity: Symmetry Group, Lie Algebra, and Unitary Irreducible Representations (UIRs)

 The principal UIRs ${U}^{\mbox{ {ps}}}_{s,\nu}$, in the Poincar\'{e} contraction limit ($R\to\infty$, or equivalently $\Lambda\to 0$), reduce to the positive- and negative-energy Wigner massive UIRs of the Poincar\'{e} group, respectively denoted by ${\mathscr{P}}^\gtrless_{s,m}$ and characterized by spin $s$ and mass $m > 0$ \cite{Mickelsson}; symbolically:

 In this sense, the dS principal UIRs are identified as dS ``massive'' representations.

-\begin{Remark} {The apparent splitting of a dS principal (massive) UIR ${U}^{\mbox{ {ps}}}_{s,\nu}$ into a direct sum of two Poincar\'{e} massive UIRs ${\mathscr{P}}^\gtrless_{s,m}$ (corresponding to positive- and negative-energy sectors) can be circumvented either by choosing suitable global dS modes — namely, the dS plane waves defined in the relevant analyticity tube domains \cite{Garidi} (see also \cite{Gazeau2022}) — or by carrying out the contraction within the framework of a causality-preserving dS semigroup \cite{Mizony}.
+\begin{Remark} {\textbf{(on the contraction of the dS principal series to the Poincar\'{e} UIRs).} The apparent splitting of a dS principal (massive) UIR ${U}^{\mbox{ {ps}}}_{s,\nu}$ into a direct sum of two Poincar\'{e} massive UIRs ${\mathscr{P}}^\gtrless_{s,m}$ (corresponding to positive- and negative-energy sectors) can be circumvented either by choosing suitable global dS modes — namely, the dS plane waves defined in the relevant analyticity tube domains \cite{Garidi} (see also \cite{Gazeau2022}) — or by carrying out the contraction within the framework of a causality-preserving dS semigroup \cite{Mizony}.
 On this basis, one obtains: } \end{Remark}